Key takeaways

 Intervertebral disc disease

 Spinal column discs are fibrous tissues that help keep the spine’s bones aligned and provide cushioning between the bones.
-These discs can degrade, stiffen with calcium, or get injured, causing pain and loss of movement.
+These discs can degenerate, calcify, or be injured, causing pain and loss of movement.
 Called intervertebral disc disease (IVDD), disc problems are the most common cause of back pain in dogs.
 IVDD mainly affects a dog’s back.
 About 65% of dogs with IVDD have back problems, while only 18% have problems solely in the neck.
 Medications such as methocarbamol can be used to control pain in the early stages of IVDD, but surgery may be required at some point.

 Poisoning

 Methocarbamol is a drug of choice for treating strychnine poisoning, snail bait poisoning, and tetanus.
-It may also calm muscle tremors due to tremor-inducing fungal or guarana toxicity.
+It may also calm muscle tremors due to tremor-inducing fungal or guarana (caffeine) toxicity.

 Methocarbamol is also the primary treatment for muscle rigidity due to tetanus, a bacterial infection that produces a poison that affects the muscles.
 Finally, some fungus poisons and herbal supplements containing both guarana and ma huang can cause uncontrolled muscle tremors in a dog.
 Again, methocarbamol is a treatment of choice to calm these muscle problems.